- Alexander Bobenko

 University of Florida

 Given an incidence structure, one may model a variety of geometric problems.
-This semester program will revolve around two fundamental examples and their applications to modern challenges in the study, analysis, and design of materials.
-(1) Packings and patterns of circles where the underlying combinatorics is mixed with advanced geometric concepts, and strong links are made to discrete differential geometry.
+This Semester Program will revolve around two fundamental examples and their applications to modern challenges in the study, analysis, and design of materials.
+(1) Packings and patterns of circles where the underlying combinatorics are mixed with advanced geometric concepts and strong links are made to discrete differential geometry.
 (2) The rigidity and flexibility of bar-joint structures where real algebraic geometry is intertwined with sparse graph theory and matroidal techniques.
 A prime objective of the program is to advance the applicability of these topics to fundamental applications, most notably in statistical physics and materials science.

 Confirmed Speakers & Participants

 Talks will be presented virtually or in-person as indicated in the schedule below.